 Feed your mice around 5g of dried food each per day (around one teaspoon each).
 Mice are foragers - they love to dig and search for food and tasty treats.
 So try scattering their daily allowance around their cage and hiding treats in toys or interesting items.
-You can also make your own toys to hide some of their food in, like these rodent crackers.
+You can also make your own toys to hide some of their food in.